 What is a cash book?

-A cash book is a comprehensive record of cash transactions, including receipts, payments, bank deposits, and withdrawals.
-It records the transactions of both bank account and cash accounts.
+A cash book is a comprehensive record of the transactions in an accounting period, including receipts, payments, bank deposits, and withdrawals.
+It shows the transactions of both bank accounts and cash accounts.

 Key features of a cash book: